-In social work, we are increasingly confronted with clients who have been subjected to incidents of extraordinary stress or whose livelihood has been called into question overnight by external circumstances such as war, flight, accident, sudden death in the family or crimes.
-These profound experiences and mental wounds often lead to lasting consequences.
-Many of these clients are without therapeutic treatment and will perhaps never make use of such treatment; nevertheless, they come into contact and relationship with social workers in varying ways.
-Social work can thereby make an important contribution to stabilization and coping with deeply felt experiences.
+Social workers are increasingly confronted with clients who have been subjected to incidents of extreme stress, or whose means of subsistence has been suddenly threatened due to circumstances beyond their control such as war, necessity to seek refuge, accidents, sudden death in the family or crimes.
+These profound experiences and mental scars often have lasting consequences.
+Many of these clients are not being treated and will perhaps never seek treatment.
+However, they are likely to come into contact with social workers in a variety of ways.
+Social work activities can therefore make a significant contribution to a stabilisation in the conditions of these clients and helping them to cope with their traumatic experiences.

 explanatory models | symptoms and history | risk and protective factors | reactions, coping strategies and disorders

-Qualified social worker, lawyer, registered mediator for issues of civil right, training for applied psychotraumatology in counselling and pedagogics (trauma counsellor).
-Teaching at the NÖ Landesakademie and the St. Pölten UAS.
+Qualified social worker, lawyer, registered civil rights mediator, trainer in applied psychotraumatology for counselling and social pedagogy (trauma counsellor).
+Lecturer at St. Pölten UAS and NÖ Landesakademie.